 What else should I look for when buying a commercial ice maker?

-For a list of ENERGY STAR partners that sell ENERGY STAR qualified equipment, see Where to Buy.
+For a list of ENERGY STAR partners that sell ENERGY STAR certified equipment, see Where to Buy.

 For a list of CFS incentives, please see either the CFS Incentive Guide or the ENERGY STAR CFS Incentive Finder.

-The ENERGY STAR CFS Incentive Finder displays utility incentives for ENERGY STAR qualified commercial food service equipment.
+The ENERGY STAR CFS Incentive Finder displays utility incentives for ENERGY STAR certified commercial food service equipment.

-The CFS Incentive Guide is an excel spreadsheet that includes incentives for both ENERGY STAR qualified equipment and energy efficient equipment not covered by the ENERGY STAR program.
+The CFS Incentive Guide is an excel spreadsheet that includes incentives for both ENERGY STAR certified equipment and energy-efficient equipment not covered by the ENERGY STAR program.